happyhorseskull/you-can-datamosh-on-windows/README.md

 # you-can-datamosh-on-windows

 Hello, friends!
 Now you can datamosh from the command line on Windows!

-(or if you have the video already you can drag and drop it on datamosh.bat)
+(or if you have the video already you can drag and drop it on top of datamosh.bat in the file explorer window)

 What's a datamosh?
 Here's an example made by someone who wasn't me!

 https://vimeo.com/87545616